lauxley/jquery.repartee.js/README.md

 Todo
 ----

-* add 2 custom events to trigger and catch manually the source/width checking
-* handle the resize event ? (in case the user flips his device)
 * add an example for a custom comparaison function
 * add an example with a bit more complex logic ?